Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 TPE (Tree-Structured Parzen Estimator)

-Bayesian optimization with a different surrogate: instead of a GP, model two densities, p(x | y < threshold) and p(x | y ≥ threshold), and pick x maximizing their ratio.
-Handles conditional spaces natively, scales well in dimensions, dominates the Optuna and HyperOpt defaults.
-Less sample-efficient than GPs in low-D, but more flexible in high-D and with mixed types.
+TPE is a Bayesian optimization method with a different surrogate.
+Rather than a GP, it models two densities, p(x | y < threshold) and p(x | y ≥ threshold), and selects x to maximize their ratio.
+TPE handles conditional spaces natively, scales well to higher dimensions, and underpins the default samplers in Optuna and HyperOpt.
+It is less sample-efficient than GP-based BO in low dimensions but more flexible in high dimensions and with mixed types.

 HPO Method Sample Efficiency on 10-D Problem Approximate trials needed to reach a good configuration (lower is better) Trials (log scale) 10 100 1k 10k 100k 1M+ Grid Search ~9.7M (off-chart) Random Search ~100 Genetic Algorithm ~80 TPE (Optuna) ~40 GP-BO (BoTorch) ~25 BOHB (multi-fid.) ~15 Winners: GP-BO (low-D) BOHB (deep nets) Note: BOHB advantage assumes you can early-stop confidently from partial training curves.